presidential-innovation-fellows/pif-website/README.md

 name: | name of project
 agency: | reference name, see Appendix
 description: |
-pifs: | list of pifs who worked on project
+fellows: | list of fellows who worked on project

 **NOTE:** It's **IMPORTANT** to use the approved values for **AGENCY** and **PIFS** so their info in other YAML files are accurately populated.